agnisH-mandaL/agnisH-mandaL/README.md

 ### Hello there.

-I'm Agnish, and I do some code to attain moksha.
+I'm Agnish, and I code to attain moksha.

 **Currently learning-**
 >- Python